-Correction of SEVERE dehydration with IV hydration: Severe dehydration requires rapid replacement of a total of 100 ml/kg of fluids by IV.
-Aae Amount of time to Amount of time to give give first 30ml/kg remaining 70ml/kg 1 hour 5 hours ≤ 1 year
+Correction of SEVERE dehydration with IV hydration:

+Severe dehydration requires rapid replacement of a total of 100 ml/ kg of fluids by IV.

+Age Amount of time to give remaining 70ml/kg

+≤ 1 year 1 hour 5 hours

-1 vear 1⁄2 hour 2 1⁄2 hours · ORS should be given as soon as the patient is (1) no longer severely dehydrated and (2) is able to drink without vomiting (within 2-3 hours) as described in the ORS table above for SOME dehydration.
+1 year 1⁄2 hour 2 1⁄2 hours

+ORS should be given as soon as the patient is (1) no longer severely dehydrated and (2) is able to drink without vomiting (within 2-3 hours) as described in the ORS table above for SOME dehydration.
 ORS can be started while the IV is finishing.

-IV solution should NEVER be given orally. • If IV treatment is not available and the patient cannot drink, ORS can be given via nasogastric tube -this is an EXTREMELY RARE situation.
+- IV solution should NEVER be given orally. - If IV treatment is not available and the patient cannot drink, ORS can be given via nasogastric tube -this is an EXTREMELY RARE situation.